aschmid-it/unbound/README.md

 The complete configuration file can be found in the code section here: [aschmid-it.conf](etc/unbound/unbound.conf.d/aschmid-it.conf)

+To validate the configuration file you can use `unbound-checkconf`.
+This will validate that the syntax of the configuration file is correct and prevent any errors when starting or re-starting unbound.

 ## Logfile
 - If using a logfile first create:
   ```